Brett Sheehy: Sydney Theatre Company

 In 1991 Sheehy was involved in challenging the automatic attribution of world-wide English-speaking rights in American plays to US producers, which could prevent their presentation in Australia for several years following their Broadway premieres.

 Sydney Festival

-In 1995 Sheehy left STC to become Administrator of Sydney Festival (Sydney's international arts festival, and Australia's largest arts festival) under the leadership of Anthony Steel and in 1997 became Deputy Director to Steel's successor, Leo Schofield.
-Sheehy completed four Sydney Festivals as Schofield's deputy (1998 to 2001) and succeeded Schofield as Festival Director and CEO in February 2001.
+In 1995 Sheehy left STC to become administrator of Sydney Festival under the leadership of Anthony Steel and in 1997 became deputy director to Steel's successor, Leo Schofield.
+Sheehy completed four Sydney Festivals as Schofield's deputy (1998 to 2001) and succeeded Schofield as festival director and CEO in February 2001.